-In India, trademark rights are regulated under the provisions of The Trade Marks Act, 1999 ("TM Act").
+In India, trademark rights are regulated under the provisions of the Trade Marks Act, 1999 ("TM Act").
 An application for trademark registration is filed before the Registrar of Trademarks by any person claiming to be the proprietor of a trademark.

 Trademarks are registered for a period of 10 years and can be renewed for subsequent term of 10 years at a time.
-Registration of trademark gives a trademark proprietor the exclusive right touse the trademark in the course of trade.
-If a third party uses an identical or deceptively similar trademark, the registered proprietor of the trademark can institute proceedings before the Courtsfor seeking permanent injunction against the ongoing infringement and payment of damages.
+Trademark renewal application must be filed within 1 year prior to the expiration date.
+Registration of trademark gives a trademark proprietor the exclusive right to use the trademark in the course of trade.
+If a third party uses an identical or deceptively similar trademark, the registered proprietor of the trademark can institute proceedings before the Courts for seeking permanent injunction against the ongoing infringement and payment of damages.

-In addition to the above, despite the fact that the TM Act does not define "Passing Off", the law denies the registration of any trademark if the use of the mark is prevented by virtue of the law of passing of.
+In addition to the above, despite the fact that the TM Act does not define "Passing Off", the law denies the registration of any trademark if the use of the mark is prevented by virtue of the law of passing off.
 It enables an individual to claim his rights under law, even if the mark is unregistered.
 Therefore, an action for passing off can also be filed by a person who does not have a registered trademark.